Guidelines for application

 What costs are covered and who gets the funding?

-Funding for the 24-month project will be awarded to the academic host represented by the Principal Investigator, who will be the postdoc researcher’s academic supervisor.
+Funding for the 24-month project will be awarded to the academic host represented by the PI, who will be the postdoc researcher’s academic supervisor.
 The postdoc will be employed by the academic host.
-Full costs will be covered for the 12-month period that the postdoc spends in the academic environment.
+Full costs including overheads in accordance with full cost model will be covered for the 12-month period that the postdoc spends in the academic environment.
 For the other 12 months spent at the industrial host, only the postdoc’s salary and other personnel costs are funded.

 The postdoc will work for a total of 12 months with the industrial host.
 During this time the industrial host will provide the necessary working facilities and infrastructure.
 The postdoc’s salary and other personnel costs are funded.
 The project plan should include the industrial partner’s in-kind budget and a description of in-kind contributions.